| | |

 Step 4: Prep Areas With Painter’s Tape

-Use Press N’ Seal Wrap to help protect things you don’t want to be painted.
-We did this painting of our oak railing using two different colors.
+DIY PAINT TIP: Use Press N’ Seal Wrap to help protect things you don’t want to be painted.
+You can see the faucet wrapped below.

 faucet wrapped in Cling Wrap to help with paint prep of tile.